- Contact information

 - Use all tops of the tree down to 2-inch diameter branches.

 - Leave branches attached to the stem wood to speed drying.

 - Remove cut products from the stand within three weeks of cutting.

-- Monitor the beetle population in the slash: if dangerous levels occur, mangle the bark by driving over it with a tracked vehicle or chip the slash.
+- Monitor the beetle population in the slash.
+If dangerous levels occur, mangle the bark by driving over it with a tracked vehicle or chip the slash.

 To manage bark beetle attacks

-If a group of trees are attacked, a well-timed harvest of attacked and nearby low-vigor trees during the growing season may eliminate or help to reduce local populations.
+If a group of trees are attacked, a well-timed harvest of attacked and nearby low-vigor trees during the growing season may eliminate or help reduce local populations.